fjankowsk/rclogvis/README.md

 ## GPX File Export ##

 `rclogvis` converts the GPS information in the telemetry logs into a GPX file that can be visualised using more sophisticated GIS tools, such as [qmapshack](https://github.com/Maproom/qmapshack) or Google Earth.
+It creates a file called "export.gpx" in the current working directory by default.